Murder of Stephen Lawrence: Attack

-The six agressors forced Lawrence down to the ground, then stabbed him to a depth of about 5 in on both sides of the front of his body, in the right collarbone and left shoulder.
+The six aggressors forced Lawrence down to the ground, then stabbed him to a depth of about 5 in on both sides of the front of his body, in the right collarbone and left shoulder.
 Both wounds severed axillary arteries before penetrating a lung.
 Lawrence lost all feeling in his right arm and his breathing was constricted, while he was losing blood from four major blood vessels.
 Brooks began running, and shouted for Lawrence to run to escape with him.
 While the attackers disappeared down Dickson Road, Brooks and Lawrence ran in the direction of Shooters Hill.
 Lawrence collapsed after running 130 yd; he bled to death soon afterwards.
 The pathologist recorded that Lawrence managing to run this distance with a partially collapsed lung was "a testimony to his physical fitness".

 Brooks ran to call an ambulance while an off-duty police officer stopped his car and covered Lawrence with a blanket.
 Lawrence was taken to Brook General Hospital by 11:05 pm, but he was already dead.

 Trials

 Witnesses

 All three witnesses at the bus stop at the time of the attack said in their statements that the attack was sudden and short, although none were later able to identify the suspects.
 In the days following Lawrence's murder, several residents came forward to provide names of suspects and an anonymous note was left on a police car windscreen and in a telephone box naming a local gang as the five main suspects.
 The suspects were Gary Dobson, brothers Neil and Jamie Acourt, Luke Knight, and David Norris.
 In February 1999, officers investigating the handling of the initial inquiry revealed that a woman who might have been a vital witness had telephoned detectives three times within the first few days after the killing, and appealed for her to contact them again.

 The five suspects were previously involved in racist knife attacks around the Eltham area.
 Four weeks before Lawrence's death, Dobson and Neil Acourt were involved in a racist attack on a black teenager, Kevin London, whom they verbally abused and attempted to stab.
-Neil's brother Jamie was accused of stabbing teenagers Darren Witham in May 1992 and Darren Giles in 1994, causing Giles to have a heart attack.
+Neil's brother Jamie was accused of stabbing teenagers Darren Witham in May 1992 and Darren Giles in 1994, causing Giles to suffer a cardiac arrest.
 The stabbings of victims Gurdeep Bhangal and Stacey Benefield, which both occurred in March 1993, in Eltham, were also linked to Neil and Jamie Acourt, David Norris and Gary Dobson.